-How does the program help aspiring principals to progress towards the Australian Professional Standard for Principals?
+Q: How does the program help aspiring principals to progress towards the Australian Professional Standard for Principals?

-All school principal preparation programs should help aspiring principals meet the requirements of the Standard (shown below in Figure 11).
-The Standard is comprised of three Leadership Requirements and five Professional Practices, which have been documented in detail by AITSL.
-These are further described in the Leadership Profiles, which show the developmental pathway of increasing proficiency which can help providers identify what they wish to achieve with their program.
+All school principal preparation programs should help aspiring principals meet the requirements of the Australian Professional Standard for Principals.
+The Standard is comprised of three Leadership Requirements and five Professional Practices, which have been documented in detail by AITSL.21 These are further described in the Leadership Profiles, which show the developmental pathway of increasing proficiency that can help providers identify what they wish their program to achieve.22